 A kitchen is going to be different because most items are going to be new to them.
 This is an advantage to you because they will not fear the mouse trap that you have left out for them.

 Wondering where to put mouse traps in the kitchen?

-I mentioned above that the best place to put mouse traps in the kitchen is under the cabinets, but you should also consider placing some in the following places too (I will include cabinets for a complete list):
+I mentioned above that the best place to put mouse traps in the kitchen is under the cabinets (snap traps work best), but you should also consider placing a mouse trap in the following places too (I will include cabinets for a complete list):

 - Under the sink

 - Inside the panty (watch for little fingers looking for food!
 Place them up high or use live catch mouse traps)

 Catching mice is always a difficult task.
 They are small, fast, and fearful of any noise.
 This post gives you the best places to put mouse traps, so you can get rid of mice easier.